Kodular/Documentation/docs/components/social/contact-picker.md

 |:----:|:-------:|
 |text|None|

-Picture URI for this contact, which can be   used to retrieve the contact's photo and other fields.
+Picture URI for this contact, which can beused to retrieve the contact's photo and other fields.

 ### Row